 Sramana Mitra: Was Google PPC the primary customer acquisition strategy?

 Ilana Stern: That’s a part of it – Google SEM, SEO, Facebook, and Pinterest.
-We were really focused on where she is, what she’s looking for, how we can meet her where she is, and offer up a solution.
-We did a lot of testing early on with customer acquisition just to really understand how much it cost in different places to get her to come to Weddington Way.
+We were really focused on where she is, what she’s looking for, how we can meet her where she is, and offer a solution.
+We did a lot of testing early on with customer acquisition just to understand how much it costs in different places to get her to come to Weddington Way.
 You need economics for an e-commerce business.
 It’s part of the heartbeat of the business.
 So that testing on the cost of acquisition and the effectiveness of different channels and targeting was really important for us.